UbaidSh2018/Board-Game-in-Java/README.md

 # ToyRobot

+This is a Java Command line application of ToyRobot game.
-The program operates by receiving input from a file.
+The application operates by reading input from a file.

 To execute the program follow the steps: